Skip to content

 January

-Coastal towns often experience summer weather with warm days.
-In the highlands, the rainy season is frequently characterized by showers and clouds, while the valleys still retain a charming green appearance.
-The Amazon remains humid and rainy, and river levels are often higher.
+Coastal towns are often in summer mode with warm days.
+In the highlands, the rainy season frequently shows with showers and clouds.
+The Amazon remains humid and rainy.

 February